 All programs except the Dietetic Internship are available on a part-time basis.
 Some classes are held in the evenings.
 International students must attend full-time and generally are not allowed to work off campus.

 Master's and/or Certificate of Sports Nutrition ,and the Certificate in the Didactic Program in Dietetics applicants may apply for the fall (September) and spring (January) semesters.
-You may also apply to the Master's program for the summer (May) start term.
 Dietetic Internship applicants may apply only for the fall (September) term.
 International applicants are eligible to apply only for the fall (September) semester.

 How do I apply?

 One online application can be used for the DPD,CSN and MS nutrition options.
 A separate online application must be used for the Dietetic Internship program.
 Each progam requires the submission of different materials.
 Please carefully read the application for details.
-For example, for the Master's program, you must submit three recommendations while the Certificate of Sports Nutrition ,the DPD and the Simmons BS-MS programs require only two recommendations .
+For example, for the Master's program, you must submit three recommendations while the Certificate of Sports Nutrition requires only two recommendations .
 If your first language is not English, submit official TOEFL scores,unless you have earned a bachelor's or master's degree at a regionally accredited U.S. college or university or university abroad which is recognzed by the Ministry of Education in the home country in an English-speaking country only.

 When are the application deadline dates?

-The deadline for the CSN,DPD and MS for September(fall) entry is March 1.
+The deadline for the CSN,DPD and MS for September(fall) entry is January 5.
 The application deadline for January(spring) entry for CSN,DPD and MS is October 1.
-The application deadline for DPD and MS for May(summer) is March 1.
 The CSN is not offered during the summer.The national application deadline for the Dietetic Internship is determined by the Academy of Nutrition and Dietetics.
-Information on accredited supervised practice programs can be found at www.eatright.org/acend
+Information on accredited supervised practice programs can be found at www.eatright.org/acend.

 The application deadline for current Simmons juniors (B.S. in Nutrition,Biology,Public Health,Exercise Science)- M.S. in Nutrition:) for fall(September) entry is February 15.